Mathews Athanasius: Arrival of Patriarch

-During his time, reformation of the Church gained momentum.
-Ouseph Kathanar from Kunnamkulam, who objected to reformation, went to Antioch and was consecrated as Joseph Dionysius on 3 April 1865.
-After his return, those who opposed Mathews Athanasius invited the Patriarch of Antioch.
-The large majority of the people were conservative, and the reformist party was a very small minority.
-Thus a large majority joined the Patriarch of Antioch.
+During this period, reform activities within the Malankara Church gained increased momentum.
+Ouseph Kathanar of Kunnamkulam, who opposed the reforms, travelled to Antioch and was consecrated on 3 April 1865 as Joseph Dionysius.

+Following his return, opponents of Mathews Mar Athanasius extended their support to the Patriarch of Antioch and sought his intervention in the affairs of the Church.
+The reformist group, however, constituted a minority within the wider Malankara community, while the majority were aligned with the conservative faction.
+Consequently, a substantial portion of the community came under the influence of the Patriarch of Antioch.

 Ignatius Peter IV, Patriarch of Antioch arrived in June 1875 at Kunnamkulam.
 On his way, he visited Istanbul, London, and Madras.
-By this time, those who opposed Mathews Athanasius had a rumor flying among them that Athanasius would be laicized or excommunicated, without realizing that this was not possible.
+By this time, those who opposed Mathews Mar Athanasius had a rumor flying among them that Athanasius would be laicized or excommunicated, without realizing that this was not possible.
 There are no records discovered yet to show that Mathews Athanasius was ever excommunicated.
 Although there have been rumors that Abraham Malpan and Mathews Athanasius weren't in agreement on reformation, Malpan sought for restoration through puritanism based on Anglican-Protestantism, while Mathews Athanasius sought for separation and autonomy.